austinoxyz/simple-chat-gpt-cli/README.md

 ```
 chmod +x build-static-binary.sh && ./build-static-binary.sh
 ``````
-This will put a static binary named `chatgpt` into the user's `$HOME/.local/bin`, allowing you to simply `chatgpt` and begin chatting.
+This will put a static binary named `chatgpt` into the your `$HOME/.local/bin`, allowing you to simply `chatgpt` and begin chatting.
 NOTE: This requires `nuitka` to be installed via `pip`